roman-milk/roman-milk.github.io/melanies-memoirs-a-married-slut.md

+===

- ****** Melanie's Memoirs - A Married Slut 10 ****** byNonStopFunGuy© Wearing the bra and thong had been to get back at my husband, but they were superfluous by this point.
+Wearing the bra and thong had been to get back at my husband, but they were superfluous by this point.
 I allowed Mark to remove the bra, so my big tits were free, and he could manhandle and suckle them as he pleased.
 His hands were groping my small asscheeks as I leaned over him, sliding back and forth, working his erection deep in my married vagina.
 I was grunting, gasping, feeling Mark's lips and tongue over my boobies while he fucked my pussy.
 I was having orgasms, multiples, screaming and crying now, riding Mark hard, feeling used and appreciated.

  Mark put me on my back, removing my thong, not asking if it was alright.
 I didn't stop him.
 When I was now as naked as he was, he spread me wide open and climbed over me.
 I pulled my knees back, inviting his cock back inside me, reaching to his face to pull him down for a hungry kiss.
 We started making out, French kissing, while Mark slipped his penis back inside my pussy.
 "So good, baby," I roared as we screwed on the motel bed, "you fuck me so good!"
 I couldn't stop blurting out what I was thinking, being fucked so well by this horny man.
 "I love you Mark, fuck me!"